teaghan/AI-Enhanced-Education/md_files/Activity_Playlab.md

 ### **Objective**

-Your goal is to build an AI app that addresses a specific need in your educational practice - whether it's a tool for students, a teaching assistant, or an administrative helper.
+Your goal is to build an AI app that addresses a specific need in your educational practice - whether it's a tool for students, teachers, or an administrative helper.

 ---